 The following treatments are the most studied and commonly used in western medicine.
 There are many alternative treatments that may be of benefit to individuals living with epilepsy but the options listed below are the most researched, common types of seizure control.

-To find a Neurologist or Epileptologist near you in Northern California please visit our ‘Resources’ tab.
+To find a Neurologist or Epileptologist near you in Northern California please visit the Doctors & Centers Page under our ‘Resources’ tab.

 Managing your Epilepsy:

 Participating in your treatment and being an advocate for yourself can impact your results.
 We encourage you to do a few simple things to effectively participate and advocate for yourself.